syncfusion-content/asp.netmvc-docs/aspnetmvc/BulletGraph/Bullet-Graph-Dimensions.md

 ## Quantitative scale length

-Length of the Quantitativescale is customized using QuantitativeScaleLength property.
+Length of the quantitative scale is customized using QuantitativeScaleLength property.
 Default value of this property is 475.
 {% highlight js %}

 @(Html.EJ().BulletGraph("Bullets").QuantitativeScaleLength(500))